 1785 Very cold, average termperature 1.2, the second coldest on record.

-1878 "The Eurydice squall" - famous gale of March 24 which sank HMS Eurdice off the Isle of Wight withthe loss of all hands (366 lives).
+1878 "The Eurydice squall" - famous gale of March 24 which sank HMS Eurydice off the Isle of Wight with the loss of all hands (366 lives).

 1818 Easter fell on the earliest possible date this year (March 22nd); the next time this will happen will be in 2285.

 1883 A very cold month.
 The lowest recorded temperature over Easter: -14.2C at Braemar on Good Friday (23rd).
 Overall it was the coldest Easter period on record.
-The fourth coldest since 1659 and the coldest since 1785.
+There was snow on Easter Monday (26th) and in many places the maximum temperature was around freezing.
+The month was the fourth coldest since 1659 and the coldest since 1785.
 However, there wasn't too much snow, and it was quite a sunny month (130 hours).

 1891 After a very mild and dry February, March must have come as bit of a shock (although December 1890 had been the coldest on record).
 The winds turned to the north on the 7th, and then there was much snow in the south.
 This time saw the great west country blizzard: one of the most severe snowstorms of the century on the 9-13th, perhaps one of the most severe snowstorms ever.
 The southwest and Kent were particularly badly affected.
 220 people died as many ships were lost at sea.
 Apparently sheep were blown off Devon cliffs in their thousands.
 Snow drifts were reported 20' deep, created by the heavy snow combining with a NE gale.